-The effective date of the amendment is for years beginning on or after 1 January 2023.
+The effective date of the amendment is for years beginning on or • Update the budgeting process to ensure alignment with IFRS 17; after 1 January 2023.

-It is unlikely that the amendment will have a material impact on the company's annual financial statements.
+It is unlikely that the amendment will have a material impact on the • Finalise the management reporting and key performance company's annual financial statements.